No. 211 Squadron RAF: Site Summary

 The content reflects a determination to draw together a comprehensive narrative by careful research, analysis, interpretation, collation or transcription of the available source material (whether official or personal, original or published), while giving full weight to the individual accounts and photographs shared here with all the laconic candour and generosity so characteristic of the participants.

-So on this site, the Home page has both useful content (briefly introducing the Squadron and the aim of making such a record) and the navigation menu: the long column of page-name links at top left of each and every page.
-All links (in the menu, to other pages, other parts of a page, or other sites) are always shown in the same way: underlined in blue.
+So on this site, the Home page has both useful content (briefly introducing the Squadron and the aim of making such a record) and the pages list: the long column of links from top left of each and every page.
+All links (in the pages list, to other pages, other parts of a page, or other sites) are always shown in the same way: underlined in blue.
 To go from one page to another, just pick a link and click.

 The pages are as long as they need to be, for the topic at hand.
 To scroll up and down any page, use the Pg Up, PgDn, Home and End keys, or the mouse scroll wheel, or swipe on a touchscreen.

-The Do it yourself page offers some basic hints on research, while the Sites & Links page covers a wide range of related Internet resources.
+The Do it yourself page offers some basic notes on research, while the Sites & Links page covers a wide range of related Internet resources.

 The Home page includes a brief Historical summary.